 Consultation and archival material provided for the music documentary film RUMBLE: The Indians Who Rocked the World.
-This 2017 Sundance award winner is currently on a worldwide festival tour.
-RUMBLE will have a theatrical release in the United States in the Summer of 2017.
+This 2017 Sundance and HotDocs award winning documentary is currently in theaters across the United States and Canada.

 - Liner notes for Link Wray’s Early Recordings / Good Rockin’ Tonight CD.
 Archival material for Link Wray’s Three Track Shack CD set.